 The majority of vehicles crossing the border had Ukrainian licence plates issued in the Luhansk region or Russian Federation licence plates.
 A significant number of vehicles with "LPR" plates were also observed crossing the border in both directions on a daily basis.
-The OTs also observed vehicles with Georgian, Armenian and Lithuanian licence plates.
+The OTs also observed vehicles with Georgian, Armenian and Lithuanian licence plates and vehicles with "DPR" plates.